mjyb16/supermage/README.md

 </picture>

 # supermage
-SuperMAGE: **Super**massive black hole **ma**sses from **g**as kin**e**matics
+SuperMAGE: **Super**b **ma**sses from **g**as kin**e**matics

-While gas dynamical SMBH mass measurement is SuperMAGE's primary use case, as a modular simulator, you can use any of its modules for any purpose.
+While gas dynamical supermassive black hole mass measurement is SuperMAGE's primary use case (and the original meaning of Super in its name), as a modular simulator, you can use any of its modules for any purpose.
 Broadly speaking, if you work with spectral cubes and/or rotation curves in galaxies, you might find SuperMAGE useful for your work.
+SuperMAGE is designed to interface with the gravitational lensing software Caustics, so you can use it to model lensed galaxies as well.

 NOTE: Active development.
 Non-functioning and untested code may occur.
 For notebooks, see other repo.